vince340/shrina-proxy/README.md

 ### Domain Templates

-Shinra Proxy includes a domain template system to bypass anti-hotlinking protection.
+Shrina Proxy includes a domain template system to bypass anti-hotlinking protection.
 The templates in `src/config/domain-templates.ts` define specific headers to use for different domains.

 Example domain template: